PASS: Certified Subset Repair for Classical and Quantum Pairwise Constrained Clustering: Penalty Weight

 \subsection{Societal Impact of q-PCKMeans}

-q-PCKMeans holds promise for accelerating data-driven discovery in domains such as genomics, precision medicine, and materials design, where early identification of meaningful subgroups can lead to improved diagnostic tools and targeted therapies.
-However, similar to classical $k$-means clustering, q-PCKMeans may reproduce or amplify existing biases present in the input data if fairness considerations are overlooked.
-Deployments that ignore fairness risks could inadvertently result in differential outcomes across demographic groups.
-Fairness-aware variants of clustering, such as those balancing group costs~\citep{backurs2019scalable} or enforcing demographic constraints~\citep{chierichetti2017fair}, provide potential avenues for addressing such biases.
-Additionally, clustering sensitive or personal data at fine granularity introduces privacy risks, including possible re-identification through linkage attacks.
-Integrating differential privacy techniques, for example by adding calibrated Laplace noise to centroid updates based on clustering objective sensitivity~\citep{dwork2006calibrating}, represents a direction that could mitigate these risks.
-Nonetheless, the effectiveness and practical implementation of fairness and privacy techniques in quantum-assisted clustering remain open questions, given the current state of quantum machine learning.
-This discussion serves primarily as a disclaimer, highlighting known risks from classical clustering methods and identifying future research opportunities in quantum clustering contexts.
+q-PCKMeans may support data analysis in domains such as genomics, medicine, and materials science.
+As with classical \(k\)-means, clustering may reproduce patterns present in the input data, including group disparities.
+Fairness-aware clustering variants, including group-balanced objectives \citep{backurs2019scalable} and demographic constraints \citep{chierichetti2017fair}, are possible directions for mitigation.
+Clustering sensitive data can also introduce privacy risks, including re-identification through linkage attacks.
+Differential privacy methods, such as adding calibrated noise to centroid updates \citep{dwork2006calibrating}, provide another direction.
+The effectiveness of fairness and privacy techniques in quantum-assisted clustering remains an open question.